Mehdi Lehaire

-Mehdi Lehaire (born 22 January 2000) is a Belgian professional footballer who plays as a midfielder for Polish club Resovia, on loan from Miedź Legnica.
+Mehdi Lehaire (born 22 January 2000) is a Belgian professional footballer who plays as a midfielder for Liga II club Gloria Bistrița.

 Club career

 He made his debut for the main squad of Lierse on 19 May 2017 in the Europa League play-off game against Standard Liège as a 57th-minute substitute for Othman Boussaid.

 He made his Eerste Divisie debut for Jong FC Utrecht on 17 August 2018 in a game against Go Ahead Eagles as a 58th-minute substitute for Rayan El Azrak.

 On 20 August 2020, he signed with Polish club Miedź Legnica and was initially assigned to the second team in the III liga.
 By mid-October, he was moved to the first team and made his I liga debut on 16 October 2020.

 On 16 January 2023, he joined I liga side Resovia on loan until the end of the season.

+On 29 August 2024, Lehaire was sent on a season-long loan to Romanian cup holders club Corvinul Hunedoara.

+On 12 July 2025, Lehaire moved to Liga II newcomers Gloria Bistrița.